Sound Recordist

 Position: Sound Recordist/Technician

-Timing: For Chatterbox, about 2.5 hours one Thursday in four.
+Timing: About 2.5 hours one Thursday in four.
 Exact times vary between teams but 5pm to 7:30pm is common.

 Location: Chatterbox office, Petersen House, 240 King Street, Norwich NR1 2TT and at home.